Whitefield, Bengaluru: History

 Until the late 1990s, Whitefield was a small village.
 It has since become a major hub for the Indian technology industry.
 The Export Promotion Industrial Park (EPIP) at Whitefield is one of the country's first information technology parks—International Tech Park, Bengaluru (ITPB) which houses offices of many IT and ITES companies.

-Whitefield is a part of Bangalore city which is administered by the Greater Bengaluru Authority.
+Whitefield is a part of Bengaluru which is administered by the Greater Bengaluru Authority.

 Infrastructure

 Whitefield has started seeing a boom in residential construction since the latter half of 1990s and especially during 2002 and onwards.

 There are two major four-lane roads connecting Bangalore city with Whitefield – Whitefield road via Mahadevapura and Varthur road (HAL Old Airport Road) via Marathahalli.
 Both roads intersect with Karnataka State highway 35 (SH 35) which runs north–south (Siddlaghatta in the north to Anekal in the south).

 The Whitefield railway station is about 3 km north of the Whitefield Bus stop.
 It lies on the Bangalore-Chennai route and is double and electrified, the Krishnarajapura-Whitefield railway station section is slated to be converted to a quadruple line.
 The station is slated to become a junction with a new Whitefield-Kolar (53 km; 33 miles) line being laid.
 Neighbouring the Whitefield railway station is Brindavan, the ashram and winter residence of the Hindu spiritual leader Bhagawan Sri Sathya Sai Baba.

 The Container Corporation of India (CONCOR) has a large inland container depot just off Whitefield road near ITPB.

 Shopping malls like Nexus Whitefield (earlier called The Forum Neighborhood Mall), Phoenix Market City, VR Bengaluru, Ascendas Park Square Mall and Nexus Shantiniketan Mall are in the Whitefield area.
 It also houses the renowned super speciality hospital, Sri Sathya Sai Institute of Higher Medical Sciences, Whitefield, inaugurated by Bhagawan Sri Sathya Sai Baba on 19 January 2001, which offers all the medical services for free.
 Vydehi Institute of Medical Sciences and Research Centre is the other major super-speciality hospital in Whitefield.

 Whitefield has extensive city bus connectivity with a wide range of services offered by BMTC.
 A Traffic and Transit Management Centre (TTMC) in EPIP is functional with schedules connecting it with most areas of the city.